TrellixVulnTeam/swahilipython_SCMU/Doc/library/asynchat.rst

-Once the headers have been read, if the request is of type POST (indicating that further data are present in the input stream) then the ``Content-Length:`` header is used to set a numeric terminator to read the right amount of data from the channel.
+Once the headers have been read, if the request is of type POST (indicating that further data are present in the input stream) then the ``Content-Length:`` header is used to set a numeric terminator to read the right amount of data kutoka the channel.

 The :meth:`handle_request` method is called once all relevant input has been marshalled, after setting the channel terminator to ``None`` to ensure that any extraneous data sent by the web client are ignored. ::

-   import asynchat
+   agiza asynchat

-   class http_request_handler(asynchat.async_chat):
+   kundi http_request_handler(asynchat.async_chat):

        def __init__(self, sock, addr, sessions, log):
            asynchat.async_chat.__init__(self, sock=sock)